image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

 Chicken Gnocchi Soup

 This Chicken Gnocchi Soup is better than Olive Garden!
-Loaded with tender chicken, chunks of vegetables, pillowy gnocchi, and spinach in a creamy, flavorful broth, it’s made in 30 minutes!
+Loaded with tender chicken, chunks of vegetables, pillowy gnocchi, and spinach in a creamy, flavorful broth, and ready in 30 minutes.

 Add your review